ellen107/CropsAndWeeds/README.md

 # CropsAndWeeds
-Image classification of crops(corn, wheat, rice, and potatoes) and weeds(foxtail, )
+Image classification of crops(corn, wheat, rice, and potatoes) and weeds(foxtail, wild oats, )